polyformproject/license-development/template.erb.md

 ## Competition

 Goods and services compete even when they provide functionality through different kinds of interfaces or for different technical platforms.
 Applications can compete with services, libraries with plugins, frameworks with development tools, and so on, even if they're written in different programming languages or for different computer architectures.
 Goods and services compete even when provided free of charge.
 If you market a product as a practical substitute for the software or another product, it definitely competes.
 <% end %>

-<% if noncommercial or strict %>
-## Noncommercial Purposes

-Any noncommercial purpose is a permitted purpose.

-## Personal Uses

-Personal use for research, experiment, and testing for the benefit of public knowledge, personal study, private entertainment, hobby projects, amateur pursuits, or religious observance, without any anticipated commercial application, is use for a permitted purpose.

-## Noncommercial Organizations

-Use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding.
-<% end %>

 <% if shield %>